 Which faces Maha Seya is on a summit of a hill.
 Even during very windy weather pilgrims do not fail to visit this rock, which has iron railings to help them to climb.

-Naga Pokuna Passing Ambasthalaya on the western side are a flight of steps.
+Naga Pokuna Passing Ambasthalaya on the western side is a flight of steps.
 When going down the steps one could see the Naga Pokuna.
-This has been constructed by King Agbo I and its name is derived as there are figures of snakes with their hoods spread out in the back ground and is one of the most famous ponds.
+This has been constructed by King Agbo I and its name is derived as there are figures of snakes with their hoods spread out in the background and is one of the most famous ponds.

 Is also one of the famous ponds at Mihintale?
-The name is derived from the fact that the water in the pond appears to be black in color.
-It is believed that on new moon day Kalu Buddha Rakkhita Thera sat under the Thimbiriya tree, close to the Kaludiya Pokuna, preached on sermon based on Kalakarama Sutta.
+The name is derived from the fact that the water in the pond appears to be black.
+It is believed that on new moon day Kalu Buddha Rakkhita Thera sat under the Thimbiriya tree, close to the Kaludiya Pokuna, preached on a sermon based on Kalakarama Sutta.